AGSweeney/FusionCoreEnIP/README.md

 ## Hardware Platform

 - **Microcontroller**: ESP32-P4
+- **Development Board**: [Waveshare ESP32-P4 WiFi6 Dev Kit](https://www.waveshare.com/product/arduino/boards-kits/esp32-p4/esp32-p4-wifi6-dev-kit.htm) (used for development and testing)
 - **Ethernet PHY**: IP101 (10/100 Mbps)
 - **Interface**: I2C bus for sensor and I/O communication
 - **User LED**: GPIO27 for status indication
 - **Flash**: Partition-based firmware storage with OTA support

+**Note on Hardware Support**: This project includes implementations for the hardware components listed in the Sensors and Output Devices sections above.
+However, **use of any specific hardware component is entirely optional** - you can configure the device to use none, some, or all of the supported hardware based on your application needs.
+The modular component architecture makes it straightforward to **add support for custom hardware** by implementing additional components following the existing patterns.
+Additionally, **any hardware supported by ESP32/ESP-IDF can be integrated** with some development effort, leveraging the full capabilities of the ESP32 platform.
+All hardware components can be individually enabled or disabled via configuration.

 ---